Illinois Compiled Statutes

 efforts cannot prevent or eliminate the necessity of removal of the minor

-from his or her home, the court shall state in writing its findings
+from the minor's home, the court shall state in writing its findings

 concerning the nature of the services that were offered or the efforts that